-Species distribution: SS 80 - 90% minor species: 10 - 20%
+Species distribution: SS 80 - 90%

 Stands are managed under LIMA / CCF regimes, with management aiming to create a diverse structure and using natural regeneration wherever practical.

 Represents no NVC type but provides niches for elements of W4, W7, W11 and W17.
 Suitable for more fertile soils (GYC > 14) where admixed species add to diversity and site productivity.